• Skip to primary navigation

 Dumplings are being left to rise.
 A steamer basket is being greased with butter.

 1. Leave the balls to rise for a further 15 minutes.
-The side with the seams should be at the bottom.
+The seams should be at the bottom.

 2. In the meantime, grease the bottom of your steaming basket with butter, so that the dumplings do not end up sticking to the basket.

-3. Pour water in a pan and bring to boil.
+3. Pour water into a pan and bring to a boil.
 It is important that the water does not wildly bubble, just simmer.
-Otherwise the water might spit and the bottom of your Germknödel will get soggy.
+Otherwise, the water might spit and the bottom of your Germknödel will get soggy.

 Uncooked dumplings in a steamer basket.
 Poppy seed and sugar mixed together.